Ozennefr/GPPPT/README.md

 # GPPPT
-A simple one file python script to read a yaml file defining AI process.
+A simple one file python script that executes AI processes defined in YML.

+GPPPT stands for "processes processes processes", also known as "la règle des trois P".

 ## The DSL